-In the last post, Lyn discussed BITTER/SWEET PROMISES, those sweet promises we receive (through Prophetic Dreams, Prophetic Words, or the Scripture) that don’t look like they’re going to come to pass, but eventually and with significant testing and battle… do.
+In the last post, Lynmarie discussed those sweet promises we receive (through Prophetic Dreams, Prophetic Words, or the Scripture) that don’t look like they’re going to come to pass, but eventually and with significant testing and battle… do.

 Sometimes the Lord promises us something sweet, and a season which could be termed bitter stands between us and the fulfillment.
 So how do we handle those seasons… those seasons of waiting?